AnasHakimi/Car_Rental/README.md

 # Car Rental App using Android Studio

-During my 4th semester in my degree, our team developed a Car Rental APp using the Android Studio Kotlin.
+During my 4th semester in my degree, our team developed a Car Rental App using the Android Studio Kotlin.

 ## System Preview: